giandomenicodisalvatore/weaken-it/readme.md

 ### Utils

-Some of my most recurring related patterns

 * **wMemo**, memoized fn
 * **wCount**, global counter

-## TODO
+## :ballot_box_with_check: TODO

-* Import and standardize other patterns
+[x] Import and standardize other patterns
-* Randomized and beter-type tests
+[x] Randomize tests
-* Documentation
+[x] Documentation

 ## Disclaimer

-This library is **very opinionated**, it encapsulates and standardizes some recurring code patterns I usually reach for.
+This library is **very opinionated**, mainly bult for reusability between personal projects.
+It encapsulates and summarizes some of my most recurring personal approaches involving native WeakMap, which I really :heart: